satry22/Lets-Play/README.md

   - GitHub for deploying the project
   - HTML code
   - CSS for styling
-  - FontAwesome web page for icons
+  - JavaScript for function
-  - Pexels web page for images
+  - Google search for images
   - DevTools for developing the code

 ## Testing